pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

    axis, of the first and last slices which are displayed on the lightbox view.

-6. **Zoom** This slider allows you to zoom in and out of the lightbox view.
+6. **Zoom** This slider allows you to zoom in and out of the lightbox view (shrinking/enlarging the current slice

 7. **Slice spacing** This slider allows you to adjust the distance, along the